Diary of a Network Geek

 Windows Neanderthal Edition

-Filed under: Art,Fun,Fun Work,MicroSoft,The Dark Side — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:02 am for you boring, normal people.
+Filed under: Art,Fun,Fun Work,MicroSoft,The Dark Side — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:02 am for you boring, normal people.

 Windoze NT